Batarang: Variants

 The use of the batarang has been in a state of constant development since its early appearances.

 According to The Essential Batman Encyclopedia,"The most consistently used versions of the Batarang included ones with micro-serrated edges; a hard-impact version for stunning criminals; a remote-controlled one linked to his Utility Belt; and an aerodynamically edged model with a throwing top."

 By Batman

 Rope batarangs

 Also known as the Batrope, rope batarangs were used as grappling hooks before the Grapple Gun's introduction.

 Electric batarangs

 Electric variants that deliver powerful electric shocks to whatever they come in contact with.
 These batarangs can incapacitate enemies or overload electronic devices.

 Compact batarangs

 After the 1985-1986 Crisis on Infinite Earths, Batman developed smaller batarangs with sharp edges that could disarm criminals.

 Explosive batarangs

 Explosive variants that explode once they hit their target.

 Remote-controlled batarangs

 Remote-controlled variants that let Batman fully steer the batarang via a remote control.
-These are used when a straight line of sight isn't possible.
+These are used when a straight line of sight is not possible.
 These batarangs have cameras in them so that Batman can see where they are going.